The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 “Oh.”
 I relaxed a little.

 He turned back toward the road.
-“There’s no point in torturing anyone.
+“There’s no point in torturing people.
 You can’t trust anything anyone says under that level of duress.
 Eventually, they’ll tell you whatever you want to hear just to stop the pain.”
-He spoke like he knew that for a fact because he’d learned it firsthand.
+He spoke with an authority that made me think he might have learned this information firsthand.

 In answer, he tipped his glasses down and shot me the most deranged expression I had ever seen.
 “Turns you on, doesn’t it?”